suxess-it/kubriX/README.md

 ![image](https://github.com/user-attachments/assets/5552ef73-bce6-4129-a0b0-9d410ce47af5)

-## accessing platform service consoles
+## Accessing platform service consoles

 In the "Ports-View" you will see different URLs for different platform services.
 When clicking on the "world" symbol you can open the URL in your browser and use the tools.